Best Nikon Z lenses

 |

 The build quality is as good as any Nikon S series lens.
-The lens is very compact and light with just over 1kg.
+The lens is very compact and lightweight, weighing just over 1 kg.
 Note that the lens is compatible with the Z TC-1.4x, and Z TC-2.0x teleconverters.
 The autofocus is said to be excellent as well.

-The main advantage of this lens is to offer a relatively bright 400mm focal length, but mostly in a compact and light package.
+The main advantage of this lens is that it offers a relatively bright 400mm focal length in a compact, lightweight package.

 Nikon Z 600mm f/4 S TC VR